 Crucial: If someone's substance misuse is causing problems in the family, they can get support from their Doctor (GP).
-There are also charities like Alcoholics Anonymous and Turning Point Roads to Recovery which can provide help and treatment.
+There are also charities like Alcoholics Anonymous who can provide help and treatment.

 Pressured into dealing?

 Drug addiction can happen at any age, but children and young people are more vulnerable.
 They may also be pressured into buying or selling drugs.
 This is illegal and abuse, even if they are family or trusted friends.

 Criminal Drug Exploitation